davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 - Write a method called `inverse()`.
 It iterates through all pixel elements in your 2D array and negates their values.
 For instsance, 0 becomes 255, 1 becomes 254, 2 becomes 253, and so on.

-- Write a method called `gamma()` that takes as input two `doubles` named `coeff` and `gamma`.
-It loops through all Pixel elements in your 2D array and applies sets all pixel values to be `coeff * p^gamma`, where `p` is the current pixel value.
+- Write a method called `gamma()` that takes as input a `double` named `gamma`.
+It loops through all Pixel elements in your 2D array and applies sets all pixel values to the value of the pixel raised to the power of `gamma`.
+Recall that you can raise $$a$$ to the power of $$b$$ by using the method `Math.pow(a,b)`.

 Before moving on to the next section, you should test everything out to check whether everything's working so far.
-Check out the examples below (type into code pad).
+Check out the examples below (type into the `main` method inside the `Fotoshop` class).
 If successful, open up the BlueJ project folder, and double-click to open the new jpeg file after transformation.
 You should get the results that follow:

 ##### Examples of Pixel Intensity Transformations
 <center>